Where We Give

 Since we started operation, late 2015 until this day we collaborated with different communities within Jordan and we hope to expand the giving back into other countries in the near future.

-We work with disadvantaged communities where art is neglected and children are living in distressed conditions, such as refugee camps, orphanages and underprivileged school.
+We work with marginalized communities where art is neglected and children are living in distressed conditions, such as refugee camps, orphanages and underprivileged school.

 Why Start With Jordan?